elesiuta/jupyter-nbgrader-helper/README.md

   --add AssignName NbName.ipynb
-                        Add missing nbgrader cell metadata and test cells to submissions using the corresponding file in source as a template by matching function names, template must be updated with nbgrader cells --fix AssignName NbName.ipynb
+                        Add missing nbgrader cell metadata and test cells to submissions using the corresponding file in source as a template by matching function names (python only), template must be updated with nbgrader cells --fix AssignName NbName.ipynb
                         Update test points by using the corresponding file in source as a template and matching the cell's grade_id,